Micromosaic: Byzantine survivals

 Byzantine micromosaics, usually all attributed to Constantinople, apparently all or nearly all come from the Late Byzantine period, from around 1300 until the Fall of Constantinople in 1453.
 The best known shows the Twelve Great Feasts of the Greek Orthodox Church and is in the Bargello in Florence.
 It is said to have been given to the Florence Baptistry in 1394 by the widow of a Byzantine court official.
 Another is in Santa Croce in Gerusalemme in Rome and was crucial in developing the iconography of the Man of Sorrows in the West; it was believed to be an original image from the time of Pope Gregory the Great in the 6th century, but is now dated to around 1300 in Constantinople.

 There was a new influx of icons and Greeks to Italy after 1453.
 Prominent collectors included Pope Paul II (d.
 1471), who by 1457 had 23 micromosaic icons and 13 painted or relief ones.
 Some later passed to Lorenzo de' Medici, who owned 11 mosaic icons in at his death in 1492.
-The Greek Cardinal Bessarion gave several icons to Saint Peter's, Rome, and lent Greek manuscripts to Francesco d'Este to be copied; d'Este many have had some of Paul II's icons.
+The Greek Cardinal Bessarion gave several icons to Saint Peter's, Rome, and lent Greek manuscripts to Francesco d'Este to be copied; d'Este may have had some of Paul II's icons.